gbxyz/rdapper/README.md

 - `--nopager` - by default, `rdapper` will pass its output to `less(1)`.
 Setting `--nopager` disables this behaviour.
 - `--raw` - output raw JSON response (implies `--nopager`).

+# INSTALLATION

+Assuming you have `cpan` installed, installing `rdapper` should be as simple as running this command:

+    sudo cpan -i rdapper

+Otherwise, you can manually install `rdapper` by running

+    perl Makefile.PL
+    make
+    sudo make install

+You may need to manually install one or more of the dependencies listed below, if they are not already installed, using `cpan` or your operating system vendor's packages.

 # DEPENDENCIES